zahramoghaddasi/Eighth-Assignment-Hangman/README.md

 - Implement a competitive mode with two players playing simultaneously.

 ## Submission ⌛
-The deadline for submitting your code is ....
+The deadline for submitting your code is Friday, June 7 (18th of Khordad).

 ## Resources 📚
 🔗 [Online Hangman game](https://www.gamestolearnenglish.com/hangman/)